import libraries

 As an example, if we happened to randomly selected highly-paid players such as Cristiano Ronaldo, we would expect our sample average to be higher than the population average.
 If we randomly selected a lot of young players or reserves, we would expect our sample average to be lower.
 But how much lower or higher is possible?
 How much lower or higher should we expect?
 We can answer this question by understanding sampling distributions.
 In other words, if the sample mean is a random variable, what is its distribution?

 Because we have access to the entire population of data, we can explore this idea through simulation.
 Instead of taking just one sample mean from a sample of size 35, we can take many of them and look at the possible values.
 The following code generates 1000 different random samples of 35 players, and records the average salary of each sample.
-We then make a relative frequency histogram to show which average salaries occured most often across the 1000 random samples.
+We then make a relative frequency histogram to show which average salaries occurred most often across the 1000 random samples.

 # calculate the means of 1000 random samples of size 35